OfekRainish/OfekRainish_notebook/_posts/2025-04-02-bioinformatics deseq2.md

 the gene id and the significance i already got from the deseq table.

 #### length
-the length you can get from the GTF file. since you used it to create the deseqtable (back when you did quantification), the gene names of the gtf table and the deseq output match. the gtf has information about the start and end nucleotide, and from this you can calculate the length.
+the length you can get from the GTF file. since you used it to create the deseqtable (back when you did quantification), the gene names of the gtf table and the deseq output match. the gtf has information about the start and end nucleotide, and from this you can calculate the length. **here i used the deseq results which compared treatment vs control at 20 hr.**

 **step one**: merge the tables using this python script: